byu-oit/kotlin-uapi/docs/styles.md

 * If no record exists with the provided ID (as determined by calling `loadModel`), an HTTP 404 will be returned.
 * If `canUserUpdate` returns false, an HTTP 403 will be returned.
 * If `canBeUpdated` returns false, an HTTP 409 will be returned.
 * If any failed assertions are recorded in `validateUpdateInput`, an HTTP 400 will be returned.
-See TODO for information about validation.
+See [Validation](./validating-inputs.md) for information about validation.

 ### CreatableWithId